ZainaRahman/Password-Generator/README.md

 To use the Password Generator, simply open the `index.html` file in a web browser.
 No additional installation is required.
 The images included here might not be seen sometimes.
 If such issue occurs use the folowing link: https://cosmic-madeleine-79a4a4.netlify.app/
-The above link is only compatible for desktop version for now.
+The link is only compatible for desktop version for now.
 (Upgrades incoming)

 ## Usage